NewsUKArchive/fructose/README.md

 ```

-We recommend looking at the examples in
-`"./e2eTests/.fructose"` for your chosen platform as there are slight differences between web / native.
+We recommend looking at the examples in `"./e2eTests/.fructose"` for your chosen platform as there are slight differences between web / native.

 ### Set up the tests

-Next add a setup file for your test runner in the same folder and `import Fructose`
+Next add a setup file for your test runner in `.fructose"` and `import Fructose`

-In this file you will be able to create test hooks to run before or after your test runs.
+In this file you will be able to create and run test hooks.

 To initialize Fructose for web you will want to use.

 ` await fructose.hooks.web.setup();`

 and for mobile

 `await fructose.hooks.mobile.setup();`

-Look at `./e2eTests/.fructose/jest-setup.js' for reference.
+Look at `./e2eTests/.fructose/jest-setup.js` for reference.

 You will need to require this setup file at the beginning of your test run.
 For example, if you are using jest add this to your package.json: